roberthofman/piloopdrumbox/README.md

 ## Install requirements
 ### PureData
 To install puredata: `sudo apt-get install puredata`.
+Build with version 0.51-1.
 No extensions are required.
 In order to get the soundcard working and avoiding the
 `ALSA input error (snd_pcm_open): No such file or directory`